Skip to content

 Using Unsplash

-In case you want to make use of stock images, you can use our Unsplash integration, which provides thousands of free-to-use images from within the media library.
+If you want to use stock images, you can use our Unsplash integration, which provides thousands of free-to-use images from within the Media Library.

-⚠️ Unsplash images are links to Unsplash and the images themselves will not get downloaded to show in your Media Library.
-In the unlikely event of the photographer removing the image from their portfolio, the image will not display any more in your Foleon Doc.
-Instead, a placeholder image of Unsplash will show.
+⚠️ Unsplash images are links to Unsplash, and the images themselves will not be downloaded to your Media Library.
+In the unlikely event that the photographer removes an image from their portfolio, the image will no longer display in your Foleon Doc.
+Instead, a placeholder image from Unsplash will show.

 ⚠️ The Bynder native integration is not included in all plans.
 If you're interested in connecting to Bynder, contact us here.